The hot circumgalactic medium in stacked X-rays: observations vs simulations: Results

 \subsection{XRBs}

 One of the challenges when observing diffuse CGM gas in the X-ray is the presence of other X-ray sources such as AGN and X-ray binaries.
 As AGN emission is centered in the galaxy, its contribution to the radial surface brightness profile can be assumed to follow the PSF.
 XRBs are more complicated, as they can be found at larger radii and in satellites of the stacked galaxies.
+Different simulations can thus lead to different predicted XRB profiles, as the morphology of galaxies, their clustering, and their star formation rates are not consistent across models.

 Figure \ref{fig:xrb} shows the radial profiles for CGM and XRB emission in the SIMBA and EAGLE simulations.
 Above log($M_*/M_\odot$) = 11, thermal emission is much stronger than XRB emission.
 In the lower mass bin, particularly at inner radii, XRB emission becomes more important, with EAGLE showing roughly equal surface brightness in hot plasma and XRB within 15 kpc.
 When comparing the XRB emission between simulations, we see similar trends to the CGM surface brightness, with SIMBA generally predicting higher surface brightness across the two lowest mass bins but having roughly equal brightness in the highest mass bin.
 For both simulations, XRBs show a steeper profile than CGM, but it is worth noting that the XRB profile still contributes significant surface brightness at larger radii and the shape of the profiles when comparing EAGLE and SIMBA are different.
-This suggests that XRB emission cannot be treated simply as a function of the PSF, and needs to be handled carefully during the data cleaning process.
+This suggests that XRB emission cannot be treated simply as a function of the PSF, and it is not consistent between simulation models.

 We can further quantify the differences between XRB and CGM emission by calculating the integrated luminosity within R$_{500c}$.
 This is derived from the surface brightness profile as

 where $A_{\text{shell}}$ is the surface area of each radial bin.
 Table \ref{tab:LX} shows the average $L_{X, \text{XRB}}$ and $L_{X, \text{CGM}}$ for galaxies binned by stellar mass and star formation rate in the SIMBA and EAGLE runs.